phn/pytpm/doc/astrometry.rst

 + NOMAD_ (Naval Observatory Merged Astrometric Dataset)

-  NOMAD is a simple merge of data from the Hipparcos, Tycho-2, UCAC-2 and USNO-B1 catalogues, supplemented by photometric information from the 2MASS final release point source catalogue.
+  NOMAD is a simple merge of data from the Hipparcos, Tycho-2, UCAC-2 and USNO-B1 catalogs, supplemented by photometric information from the 2MASS final release point source catalog.
 The primary aim of NOMAD is to help users retrieve the best currently available astrometric data for any star in the sky by providing these data in one place.